 The last 18 years of his career have involved large-scale, first-of-kind developments, including six years in a senior technical leadership role with ZeroGen (a large-scale carbon capture and storage project involving integrated gasification combined cycle technology).
 Prior to his current role, he was Principal Manager, Carbon Capture, for the Global CCS Institute.
 Martin is accountable for analysis of national and international energy technologies and markets to assess developments and trends influencing the deployment of coal and competing energy resources, which includes a focus on carbon capture technologies and costs.

 Chief Financial Officer & Company Secretary

-Carol has 20 years’ experience in finance and office management and is responsible for day-to-day financial operations, including the end-of-financial-year audit for the COAL21 Fund.
+Carol has 20 years’ experience in finance and office management and is responsible for day-to-day financial operations, including the end-of-financial-year audit for COAL21.
 Carol holds a Bachelor of Commerce from the University of Canberra and an Accounting Associate Diploma from Nowra TAFE.
 She is an Associate Member of the Certified Practicing Accountants and is currently studying the CPA program.